gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ---

 !!! note ""
     This section describes how the [Southwest Harbor Public Library](https://swhplibrary.org) (SWHPL) performs accessioning for its [Digital Archive](https://swhplibrary.net).
-The information is provided solely for information sharing purposes and is not a recommendation for how other organizations should perform accessioning.
+The information is provided solely for information sharing purposes.

-At SWHPL, accessioning is the process of transferring archival materials from a donor or from the backlog into the Library's accessions database, and eventually, into the Digital Archive where they become publicly accessible.
+At SWHPL, accessioning is the process of transferring archival materials from a donor, or from the backlog, into the Library's accessions database, and eventually, into the Digital Archive where the items become publicly accessible.

 ---